-* Maintenance supports revenue, despite lack of reactor sales
+* Maintenance supports revenue, despite lack of reactor

 * 45 bln order book flat, worth nearly 5 yrs of sales